CliveDev0413/key-prompts-system-godot/README.md

 <p align="center"><img src="/media/keyprompt-showcase.gif" alt="keyprompt-showcase" width="600px" height="338px"></p>

 Implement key/button prompts into Godot easily.
+This has been upgraded for Godot 4!
 This system currently supports key prompts for:

-- Keyboard and mouse
+- Keyboard and Mouse
-- PS4 controller
+- PS4 Controller
+- PS5 Controller **NEW**
-- Xbox One controller
+- Xbox One Controller
+- Xbox Series Controller **NEW**

-Xbox One controller prompts will be used for controllers that are unsupported.
+Xbox One Controller prompts will be used for controllers that are unsupported.

 You can also download this from the [Itch.io page.](https://clive-dev.itch.io/key-prompts-system-godot)